Nicejinux/NXColorsetMaker/README.md

   -s EXCEL_SHEET_NAME, --sheet EXCEL_SHEET_NAME
                         excel sheet name.
 			This option is optional.
-			if don't use this option,
+			if don't specify this option,
 			all sheets colors will be extracted
   -t [TYPE [TYPE ...]], --type [TYPE [TYPE ...]]
                         target device types.